harisreedhar/C-Basic-Programs/README.md

 # C-Basic-Programs
-  Programs covering basic concepts of C and C++
+  Programs covering basic concepts of C and C++.